 Look for board certification

-If your doctor is not board certified, that’s a red flag.
+If your doctor is not board-certified, that’s a red flag.
 “Being certified through the American Board of Medical Specialties means a doctor has earned a medical degree from a qualified medical school, completed three to seven years of accredited residency training, is licensed by a state medical board, and has passed one or more exams administered by a member of the ABMS,” said Consumer Reports.
 “To maintain the certification, a doctor is expected to participate in continuing education.
 To see whether a doctor is certified, go to certificationmatters.org.”

 Check for fellowship training

 But, you shouldn’t discount referrals from other people.
 Mine your friends, family, and coworkers for referrals as well.
 You might have people in your life who know of a great back doctor.
-And don’t forget that no matter where the referral comes from, you want to make sure you do your due diligence.
+And don’t forget that no matter where the referral comes from, you want to make sure you do your research.

-Talk to your regular MD
+Talk to your regular doctor

 “If you know a doctor, nurse, or health care professional, ask for the names of doctors or practices in your area whom they like and trust,” said Consumer Reports.
 “That can be more insightful than recommendations from friends or family.”